 - 7) Place the emergency valve knob onto the stem and rotate the stem all the way out, then back again.
 The rotation must be smooth.
-If "hard spots" or unevenness are felt during the rotation, the stem may be bent and need replacement. - 8) Tighten the packing nut with a torque wrench until moderate resistance is felt when turning the knob.
-See "Torque Specs" module. - 9) Place the spring, and locknut onto the stem securing the knob. - 10) Tighten the locknut until its top is flush with the top of the knob.
+If "hard spots" or unevenness are felt during the rotation, the stem may be bent and need replacement. - 8) Tighten the packing nut with a torque wrench until moderate resistance is felt when turning the knob see "Torque Specs" on page APNDX-19 for correct torque specifications. - 9) Place the spring, and locknut onto the stem securing the knob. - 10) Tighten the locknut until its top is flush with the top of the knob.
 The assembly is now complete and ready for testing.